P-MCC/Mouse-Jiggler/README.md

 # Mouse-Jiggler
-This is a basic Python project that uses pyautogui and keyboard packages to jiggle your mouse and stop whenever 'esc' button is pressed.
+This is a Python script that uses pyautogui and keyboard packages to jiggle your mouse and stops whenever 'esc' button is pressed.
 # How To Run
 After opening the Mouse-Jiggler directory run those following commands:
 ```